Here is an easy and quick way of making the recipe at home.

 - Shallow fry these cubes with little oil in a pan.
 If you don't like the taste of fried paneer, you can do without frying.

-- Put these fried paneer cubes in warm water so that these turn bit softer.
+- Put these fried paneer cubes in warm water so that these turn softer and cooking becomes easier.

-- Finely chop ginger, onion, tomato and coriander and keep aside.
+- Chop ginger, onion, tomato and coriander finely and keep aside.

 - Heat little edible oil in a pan and saute few small sticks of cinnamon (dalchini).